 Pets like dogs and cats target herps and chase them away.
 Keep your pets in at night to protect and preserve the herps that visit your backyard.

 Reptiles, toads, and turtles can be a great addition to a garden.
 They are fun to watch, interesting to learn about, and a benefit to your local ecology.
-Adapting your yard for their habitat needs will invite them into your garden and encourage them to stay.
+Adapting your yard to their habitat needs will invite them into your garden and encourage them to stay.